Knoedel Stuffed Red Squash

 Sage Knoedel Stuffed Red Squash

-I used to be intimidated by stuffing and baking whole pumpkins or squash.
-I over worried about so many things.
+Before I made this Knoedel Stuffed Red Squash, I admit to being intimidated by stuffing and baking whole pumpkins or squash.
+Oy vey.
+I overworry about so many things.
 Would everything cook evenly?
 Would the skin be too tough to eat?
+And also, would it be too ugly to put on a plate?

-I now sound ridiculous to myself after making this recipe.
-It was so easy and too much less work than I thought it would be.
+So now I sound ridiculous after making this recipe.
+It is so easy and so much less work. the stigma is gone.

 However, beware the knoedel does have to sit for an hour after mixing it.
 I cheated and saved a step.
-The cheat is instead of reducing day-old bread into crumbs, I used bread crumbs right out of the can.
+The cheat is that instead of making breadcrumbs from scratch, I added breadcrumbs right out of the can.
 So sue me.

-After searching high and low for red kabocha, I ended up using Red Kuri variety of squash for this dish.
-The squash has a chestnut-likee flavor.
+After searching high and low for red kabocha, the Red Kuri variety of squash is the winner for this dish.
+The squash has a chestnut-like flavor.
 If you want a sweeter result, use red kabocha or even small pie pumpkins.

-Originally I wrote this recipe to include bacon in the knoedel but decided to go with a vegetarian version.
+Originally, I wrote this recipe to include bacon in the knoedel, but decided to go with a vegetarian version.
 If you are a bacon fan, feel free to add four cooked bacon strips (chopped up) to the onions at the frying step.
-I also was going to make a cream sauce to pour over it, but I think that’s overkill.
+Also, I ditched the homemade cream sauce to pour over this Knoedel Stuffed Red Squash.
+This is just overkill. even for me.

-The tender squash and dense flavorful knoedel together make a delicious addition to any fall table.
+The tender squash and dense, flavorful knoedel come together to make this a delicious addition to any fall table.

 Sage Knoedel Stuffed Red Squash